sameelarif/scribe/README.md

 ### Data Collection

-If you'd like, you can run the data collection UI to collect your own data or add on to the existing dataset.
+If you'd like, you can run the data collection UI to collect your data or add it to the existing dataset.
 To start the data collection interface:

 ```bash
 cd ui